 ELI5: you are stuck on a small hill.
 It is not the tallest hill, but every direction you step goes downward.
 So you stay, because moving feels like getting worse.
 The system has no way to know a taller hill exists without first accepting a temporary descent.

+sapiens identifies the civilizational version: the Agricultural Revolution was a locally optimal trap — each step made life slightly easier but the cumulative effect was more labor, disease, and hierarchy with no way back because the population had already grown to depend on the surplus.
 This is why people stay stuck in patterns they can clearly see are harmful.
-The same dynamic operates at the level of ideas and institutions — paradigm-lock-in is the epistemological version, where a successful framework becomes so load-bearing that the evidence needed to unseat it is exactly the evidence it makes hardest to see.
+The same dynamic operates at the level of ideas and institutions — paradigm lock-in is the epistemological version, where a successful framework becomes so load-bearing that the evidence needed to unseat it is exactly the evidence it makes hardest to see.
+The Theory of Constraints sharpens this further: in an interdependent system, local optima do not merely underperform — they actively make things worse.
+Every team optimizing its own productivity degrades the bottleneck’s capacity, and it is only the bottleneck that determines throughput.
 The pattern is not random.
 It is the best solution the system found given its constraints at the time — and leaving it requires tolerating a period of being worse off before you can be better off.
+Chaos theory names the structural version: a system locked in a limit cycle looks stable but is actually cut off from the flux of the external world, spending most of its energy resisting change rather than adapting.

 Core Claim